-Whether blue skies or grey, Disc Golf is here to stay and bring a smile to your face.
+Whether blue skies or grey, Disc Golf is here to play year-round.

 Disc golf league organizer Jared Ziegenhagel says the accessible and affordable sport encourages players to choose a park and bask in the beautiful nature that surrounds them, while skillfully throwing discs into the chain baskets — like golf, the goal is to land the disc in the basket in the fewest number of throws.

 “Medicine Hat is a very easy place to merge disc golf into, because of all the parks.
 There are so many throughout the city,” says Zeigenhagel.
 “Right now, all three parks have nine baskets to make a full course, but since Gilwell and Leinweber are so close, you can actually play an 18-basket game.”